 Single-Stage Air Conditioning:

 Single-stage air conditioning is the least expensive option up-front.
 But it also could result in higher energy bills and more wear on the AC motor.
 A single-stage compressor works by distributing 100% cold air until your home or desired space reaches the desired temperature, at which point the unit will turn off.
 While reliable for cooling, this constant on/off process is not entirely efficient.
 Bottomline: Single-stage AC is the best “budget buy.”

 Two-stage air conditioning is similar to single-stage, but as the name entails, there is a second phase that can be utilized when cooling needs aren’t as high as 100%.
 2-stage air conditioning units typically have an on capacity (100%) and a low capacity (60-70%), which results in a more energy-efficient system.
 These systems don’t turn off and on as regularly as single-stage AC, which helps to reduce wear and tear on the motor.

-Still uncertain on which AC unit will work best for you?
+Are you still uncertain about which AC unit will work best for you?
 We offer insight as well as installation.
 Give DeZiel Heating & AC a call so our team can walk you through the selection process.
-Schedule a free consultation and estimate at (763) 684-3965.
+Schedule a free consultation and estimate at (763) 200-5453 .